UCaNLabUMB/Testbed_Controller/Documentation/Config_Control_Net.md

 ### Network Verification
 We will first confirm that the TC can communicate with all devices on our local access network (LAN).
 To do this, we use the testbed's `verify_nodes.sh` script that should be in your local testbed repository.
 We have already seen this script briefly when ensuring that the testbed code was installed, but we will now use the script to verify that the TC can communicate with all RPi nodes.
 The help option, `bash verify_nodes.sh -h`, shows the two flags that we can use for this script.
 This convention is common across most scripts that we use for the testbed.
-*-l: This flag parameter allows the user to indicate a comma separated list of nodes that we should verify.
+* `-l`: This flag parameter allows the user to indicate a comma separated list of nodes that we should verify.
 For example, if we wanted to check the addresses 10.1.1.101, 10.1.1.104, and 10.1.1.107 we would use the command `bash verify_nodes.sh -l 101,104,107`.
-*-r: This flag parameter allows the user to input a range of nodes to be verified.
+* `-r`: This flag parameter allows the user to input a range of nodes to be verified.
 For example, if we had 10 devices, ranging from 10.1.1.101 to 10.1.1.110, we would use the command `bash verify_nodes.sh -r 101,110`.

 When this script is run, it pings each requested node and determines if the TC receives a response.
 The example below shows an instance where we first request the help menu, and then use the script to check the status of nodes 101 through 106.
 In this case, we do not have nodes 102 through 104 connected.
 Accordingly, the script indicates that 101, 105, and 106 are "up" and the other nodes are "down" (i.e., the TC can not communicate with them).
 We then use the list flag so that only the connected devices are checked.

 ![GitHub Logo](Images/verify_nodes_full.png)